mengli150/fed-assignment1/readme/README.md

 # fed-assignment1
 This is my FED Assignment 1 project.
+Note: For video walkthrough, please refer to the submission on BrightSpace.

 # Loops and Love, a nonprofit committed to contributing to the community through crocheting.